gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GitHub.md

 ## Creating a personal access token

 If two-factor authentication is enabled for your GitHub account, you will need to create a PAT to access your git repositories.
-Enable two-factor authentication in your GitHub<!-- -->.com account for increased security.
+Enable two-factor authentication in your GitHub.com account for increased security.

 While instructions from GitHub works just fine, [follow this article](/wiki/spaces/GIJDC/pages/107380737/Creating+Personal+Access+Tokens) for some specific instructions to get you started.